lebrunthibault/lebrunthibault.github.io/content/post/book-review-head-first-design-patterns.md

 #### “Program to an interface” really means “Program to a supertype.”

 > An abstract supertype (could be an abstract class OR interface).
 The important part is that we don't know the concrete type.
 That's what program to an interface really means.
+>
+> in design patterns, the phrase “implement an interface” does NOT always mean “write a class that implements a Java interface, by using the ‘implements' keyword in the class declaration.”
+In the general use of the phrase, a concrete class implementing a method from a supertype (which could be a abstract class OR interface) is still considered to be “implementing the interface” of that supertype

 **What we get**: